 - Students earn $2.75 for every hoagie sold.

-- Pick up your order on Wednesday, December 12 at 3 pm in Cafeteria A.
+- Pick up your order after school on Wednesday, December 10, 2019 from 3-4 PM in the IHS Cafeteria B.

-- Buy candy bars on this site, in boxes of 36.
+- Buy candy bars on this site, in boxes of 36 (Each box contains a mix of milk chocolate, caramel, crisp rice, peanut butter and pretzel pieces flavors).
 You pay $36 for the box, but $18 goes toward the trip cost.

 - Sell the candy bars for $1 each to earn your money back.

 Student Safety is the most important aspect of this tour.
 The following procedures are in place to ensure safe travels: